-Orphan's pension: 15% of the deceased's average monthly earnings in the 12 months before the disability began is paid for one orphan, 30% for two orphans, 40% for three orphans, and 10% for each additional orphan.
+Orphan's pension: 15% of the deceased's average monthly earnings in the 12 months before the work injury occurred is paid for one orphan, 30% for two orphans, 40% for three orphans, and 10% for each additional orphan.
 Eligible orphans are younger than age 15 (age 18 if an apprentice, age 21 if a student or disabled).

-Dependent parent's and grandparent's pension: 10% of the deceased's average monthly earnings in the last 12 months before death is paid to each dependent parent and grandparent, up to 30%.
+Dependent parent's and grandparent's pension: 10% of the deceased's average monthly earnings in the 12 months before the work injury occurred is paid to each dependent parent and grandparent, up to 30%.

-All survivor benefits combined must not exceed 85% of the deceased's average monthly earnings in the last 12 months before death.
+The maximum combined survivor benefit is 85% of the deceased's average monthly earnings in the 12 months before the work injury occurred.